getsolarajs/solara-docs/docs/reference/function-list.md

 *   `$and[cond1;condN...]`: Returns `true` if all provided conditions evaluate to true-like values.
 *   `$awaitMessages[filterCode;maxMessages;timeMs;channelID?]`: Waits for messages matching criteria defined by `filterCode` (Solara code returning true/false).
 Stops after `maxMessages` or `timeMs`.
 *   `$awaitReactions[filterCode;maxReactions;timeMs;messageID?]`: Waits for reactions matching criteria defined by `filterCode` (Solara code returning true/false).
 Stops after `maxReactions` or `timeMs`.
-*   `$bdscriptEval[solaraCode]`: Parses and executes the input string as Solara code within the current context.
+*   `$solaraEval[solaraCode]`: Parses and executes the input string as Solara code within the current context.
 Returns the result of the parsed code.
 Alias `$solaraEval`.
 *   `$case[match;then]`: Defines a case for use within a `$switch` block.
 Matches the `match` value against the `$switch` value.
 *   `$catch[errorCode]`: Defines the code block to run if the corresponding `$try` block encounters an error.
 Used within `$try`.
 *   `$checkCondition[val1;op;val2]`: Compares two values using a specified operator (`==`, `!=`, `>`, `<`, `>=`, `<=`).
 Returns `true` or `false`.